 3. Know the Lender’s Requirements

 If you’ve decided on a lender, make sure you meet their minimum requirements before you dive into the process.
 Lenders may have slightly different requests, but many are the same.
-A great strategy before you start the application process is to get your “loan ready score” from the SmartBiz Loans Advisor platform.

 The Small Business Administration lists those industries that are excluded like gambling, mining, religious teaching and more.
 For the detailed list of ineligible businesses, head to the SBA’s website for a comprehensive list.